-Nutrition for just Oven Baked Buffalo Wings nutrition for just plain crispy wings (left) and including the hot sauce (right), both assuming 8 servings.
-Note that the wings have been adjusted to reflect the amount of fat that is rendered out (I measured the fat I poured off the tray ).
+Oven Baked Buffalo Wings nutrition for just plain crispy wings (left) and including the hot sauce (right), both assuming 8 servings.
+Note that the wings have been adjusted to reflect the amount of fat that is rendered out (I measured the fat I poured off the tray 🙂 ).